M-M-Lab/Radar-Systems-Lab/README.md

 ~~:fire: MATLAB implementation coming soon :fire:~~

+> Link for configuration calculator: http://rustafun.pythonanywhere.com/ - it is not needed if the Python GUI is used.

 ## TO-DO-LIST - Radar Board commands and control
  - [x] Conversion from string of bit to string of hex to write the commands
  - [x] Set bandwidth